 MKT 470 Marketing Management (3) i.
-Presents timely examinations of today's management of the marketing function.
+Presents timely facsimiles about today's management of the marketing function.
 With emphasis on the pragmatic application of marketing concepts, the student assumes the role of business practitioner and through either leadership or participation is given ample opportunity to integrate the marketing mix.
 The course is attractive to persons concerned with where marketing is and where it is going.
-Prerequisite: MGT 312 and 9 hours in marketing.
+Prerequisite: MKT 270.